 Set aside 10 or 15 minutes.
 Get a clock or timer and set an alarm preferably, because you are going to be tempted to get up or stop before the time is up.
 Go into a quiet room where there are no distractions.
 Toss a pillow on the floor and sit on it cross-legged.
 Don’t worry if you can’t cross your legs perfectly, just do it as much as possible while remaining comfortable.
 Plant your ass firmly on the pillow and then make sure your back is straight.
 Relax your diaphragm and let your belly hang out (don’t worry, no one’s looking).
 Look straight ahead.
 You can close your eyes or leave them open, it doesn’t really matter.
 I prefer leaving mine open, but to start out you can close them if it makes you feel more comfortable.
 You can put your hands on your knees or you can rest them in your lap, one on top of the other, palms facing up, as shown in the picture.

 Now comes the hard part.
-Clear your mind.
-Think about nothing.
-Breath through your nose into your chest until your chest is full.
+Allow whatever to enter your mind without judging it.
+Breathe through your nose into your chest until your chest is full.
 Your belly should expand out.
 Then slowly exhale.
 One.
 Do the same thing again.
-Each breath, count the breath.
+Count each breath.
 When a thought or distraction arises, start the count over again at one.
 Thoughts and distractions WILL come up, and if you’re just starting out, they will often come up without you even noticing them until they’ve been rattling around for a few seconds.

 Don’t judge yourself.
 Don’t get mad.
 Don’t get frustrated and say, “I suck at this.”
 Just acknowledge the thought, let it go, and reset your counting.
 Chances are you won’t get past two or three the first few times you meditate.
 It often takes people months to even get to ten.